top of page

 The noun 'merit' originates from the Latin word 'meritus,' which is the past participle of the verb 'merere,' meaning 'to earn' or 'to deserve.'
 In its early usage, 'merit' was closely associated with the idea of earning something through one's actions or qualities.
 Over time, it evolved to represent the quality or worth of something or someone based on their abilities, achievements, or intrinsic value.
 The etymology of 'merit' reflects the fundamental concept that merit is something earned or deserved, emphasizing the idea that recognition or value is accorded to individuals or things based on their actions, qualities, or contributions.

-Quiz: Find the meaning of the noun merit:
+Find the correct meaning of the noun merit:

 Try Again!